Evaluation and Prognostic Validation of Deep Regression Models for WSI-Based Gene-Expression Prediction: Methods

-We conduct experiments on four TCGA datasets: breast invasive carcinoma (TCGA-BRCA), head-neck squamous cell carcinoma (TCGA-HNSC), stomach adenocarcinoma (TCGA-STAD) and urothelial bladder carcinoma (TCGA-BLCA).
-We match WSIs with gene-expression data from UCSC Xena~\cite{goldman2020visualizing}.
-Specifically, we use the \emph{gene expression RNAseq - IlluminaHiSeq} data, containing gene-level transcription estimates of $N = 20\thinspace530$ genes.
-This results in $1\thinspace129$ total WSIs with matched gene-expression data for TCGA-BRCA, $464$ WSIs for TGCA-HNSC, $391$ WSIs for TCGA-STAD and $452$ WSIs for TCGA-BLCA.
-All models are trained and evaluated using 5-fold \emph{site-aware} cross-validation (models are never trained and evaluated on samples from the same TCGA data collection site), in order to give a more fair account of model performance~\cite{howard2021impact}.
+We match diagnostic H\&E WSIs with gene-expression data from UCSC Xena~\cite{goldman2020visualizing}.
+Specifically, we use the \emph{gene expression RNAseq - IlluminaHiSeq} data, containing gene-level transcription estimates for $N=20{,}530$ genes.
+This results in $1{,}129$ total WSIs with matched gene-expression data for TCGA-BRCA, $464$ WSIs for TCGA-HNSC, $391$ WSIs for TCGA-STAD, and $452$ WSIs for TCGA-BLCA.

+All models are trained and evaluated using 5-fold \emph{site-aware} cross-validation, such that models are never trained and evaluated on samples from the same TCGA collection site~\cite{howard2021impact}.
+This evaluation protocol is intended to give a fairer estimate of generalization performance than standard random cross-validation.

+\paragraph{SCAN-B-Lund} This dataset is used for external validation of predictive accuracy for the selected gene-expression model, and to construct the PAM50-derived risk score used in the prognostic validation.
+SCAN-B-Lund is a subset of $1{,}262$ patients enrolled in the prospective SCAN-B study~\citep{vallon2019cross}, diagnosed between 2010 and 2019 in Lund, Sweden~\citep{sharma2024development, sharma2024validation}.
+Of these, $997$ patients have corresponding gene-expression measurements for $19{,}675$ genes.

+For all external gene-expression and survival evaluations, we use the five models obtained from the 5-fold site-aware cross-validation on TCGA-BRCA as an ensemble, and apply this ensemble directly to the external datasets without any retraining.
+For each patient and gene, the final predicted expression value is computed as the arithmetic mean of the five fold-specific model predictions.
+In total, $17{,}055$ genes have exactly matching names between the TCGA-BRCA and SCAN-B-Lund expression data.
+We additionally manually match 11 genes from clinically relevant breast cancer gene sets, resulting in $17{,}066$ evaluated genes in total.

+Clinical follow-up data for SCAN-B-Lund was updated in 2025.
+The dataset includes $88$ PFS events and has a mean follow-up time of $8.1$ years.
+PFS is defined as the time from initial diagnosis to disease recurrence, including local recurrence, distant metastasis, or detection of contralateral tumors.
+Death without documented recurrence is not counted as an event and is treated as censoring.
+Patients without an event are censored at the date of last follow-up.

+\paragraph{External Survival Datasets} Prognostic validation of predicted risk scores is performed on two independent external breast cancer survival cohorts, SöS-BC-4 and KS-Solna, comprising $4{,}172$ patients in total.
+The TCGA-BRCA ensemble is also applied in this external evaluation.
+We evaluate performance both for the full cohort and the clinically relevant subgroup of patients which are oestrogen receptor (ER)-positive and human epidermal growth factor receptor 2 (HER2)-negative (``ER+ \& HER2-'').
+This ER+ \& HER2- subgroup represents the most common breast cancer subtype and has distinct biological and clinical characteristics, making it particularly relevant for prognostic modeling.
+The full cohort contains $289$ PFS events, while the ER+ \& HER2- subgroup contains $3{,}157$ patients and $185$ PFS events.

+\parsection{SöS-BC-4} This is a retrospective observational cohort including patients diagnosed at Södersjukhuset (South General Hospital) in Stockholm, Sweden between 2012 and 2018~\citep{wang2022improved, sharma2024development}.
+We use a subset of $2{,}315$ patients with available follow-up data, including $144$ PFS events and a mean follow-up time of $7.7$ years.
+The clinical outcome data was retrieved from the Swedish National Registry for Breast Cancer (NKBC) in 2025.